Skip to main content

 Respond to private feedback within 24 hours.
 This turns complaints into opportunities to save the relationship.

 BlooTrue's smart review routing is built exactly for this purpose.
 It automatically detects customer sentiment and routes them to the appropriate channel — all while staying 100% compliant with Google, Yelp, and FTC guidelines.
+Through review collection features, you can implement this system in minutes.
 And it's included free with every BlooTrue plan.

 Try Smart Review Routing Free